Are INFJs more prone to depression?

 Even though INFJs are rather accurate in forecasting what would happen eventually, we aren’t psychic or always right.
 We are only “right” in terms of the information we have.

-Incomplete information can cause us to have wrong insights.
+Incomplete information can cause us to have the wrong insights.

 We need to use our inferior function, extraverted sensing (Se) to help us collect information so that we can form a better insight.
 The Ni and Se functions work in pair.
 However, inexperienced and young INFJs might be too attached to their vision that they become oblivious to the new information and have a narrow perspective.